-An essay, or essay and review, of up to 5,000 words (including footnotes and endnotes, but not including bibliographies) submitted anonymously via Weblearn by 12 noon of Thursday 6 May.
+An essay, or essay and book review, of up to 5,000 words (including footnotes and endnotes, but not including bibliographies) by 12 noon on Thursday 2nd Week.

 Paper 3: Research Methods

 There are two examined components to Paper 3, which must both be submitted not later than 12 noon on the Thursday of 5th week of Trinity Term.
 The mark awarded for this paper is calculated as the mean of the marks for the two components, weighted equally.